Timoo20/info-sec-devops-devsecops-terra/README.md

 5. **Nginx Logs**: Finally, I looked at the logs of the **Nginx Ingress Controller** to check for any issues in routing or configuration.

-By following these steps, I was able to pinpoint the source of the issue (a misconfigured DNS entry), and after fixing it, the service was accessible.

 ---

 ## Tech Stack Used